xsoloking/maven-multi-module-demo/README.md

    * mvn clean install -P test-all          => unit AND integration testing + (combined) reporting !

 # Overview:

 <img src="TestResults.png" alt="Overview of the results"/>)

+# Branches: alternatives

+There are a few alternatives (in branches) available:

+* Behavior as shown above
+* Multi module with only unit tests (with the Surefire plugin in the root pom.xml)
+* Multi module with only unit tests with the Surefire plugin in the pom.xml of each module

+In all cases, the result is available